hooroo/query_ar/README.md

 end
 ```

-The public API of every query object is as follows:
+The public interface of every query object is as follows:

 ```ruby
 query.all